aaaayesha/Cybersecurity-portfolio/Projects/Network-traffic-incident-report/README.md

 - Incident documentation
 - Technical reporting

+## Evidence

+This project includes representative tcpdump log output demonstrating DNS queries sent to UDP port 53 and corresponding ICMP error messages indicating that the port was unreachable.

 ## Disclaimer
 This project is based on a simulated incident scenario and is intended for educational and portfolio demonstration purposes.